-Bikeability is the name for general cycle training, used to be called the cycling proficiency test.
+Bikeability is the name for general cycle training, used to be called the National Cycling Proficiency Test.
 Bikeability is ‘cycling proficiency’ for the 21st century, designed to give the next generation the skills and confidence to ride their bikes on today’s roads.
 Of course it is also valid for new cyclists of all ages to undertake bikeability training.
 The Bikeabiility Website has more information.

 Free Cycle Training